Kids screaming. Pencils flying. Drool-covered desks. This is the stuff of teacher’s nightmares, capable of causing you

 I also loved watching them play.
 So many students are dealing with so many stressors and trauma.
 It was such a blessing to watch them just enjoy an activity and enjoy being a kid/teenager for a short period.

 Years later, I see them bring those skills to other classes and each other.
-I’ve seen my students help each other with project and assignments.
+I’ve seen my students help each other with projects and assignments.

 They teach each other special functions and shortcuts on technology.
 Others, help with picking out the perfect picture for a Google Slides presentation.

 I believe anyone can create their own versions of a classroom community.
 Be intentional about your management style and always bring your sense of humor!

 Your students will sense that you care about them.
 And that goes such a long way.